romilrobtsenkov/leplanner-beta/README.md

 # License

+The MIT License

-Copyright (c) 2015 Romil Rõbtšenkov
+Copyright (c) 2015-2016 Romil Rõbtšenkov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal